 2020: Ten participating insurers; nearly all Ohio residents could choose from among at least 2 insurers

 Ten insurers offered plans in Ohio’s exchange for 2020, which was also the case for 2019.
 But there were some coverage area expansions for 2020, resulting in more choices for some residents.
 In 2018, there were 42 counties with only one insurer.
 That dropped to 16 counties as of 2019, and in 2020, Logan County is the only one of Ohio’s 88 counties with just a single insurer in the exchange.
 The number of counties with only two participating insurers also dropped, from 33 to 29.
-The rest of the state has at least three insurers offering plans for 2020 (this page lists the insurers offering on-exchange plans in each county in Ohio for 2020).
+The rest of the state has at least three insurers offering plans for 2020.

 In 2016, every county in Ohio had plans available in the exchange from at least four carriers, but market upheaval in 2017 and 2018 resulted in insurer exits and concerns that some areas of the state might have had no participating exchange insurers.
 That never came to pass (details below), but Ohio has since turned a corner in terms of insurer participation in the exchange.

 The following average premium changes were implemented for 2020: